willsather/jetblue.com/README.md

 Created entirely using the newest Next.js App Router, this statically generated application is built intending to highlight Vercel's Platform features and cohesive integrations with Next.js

-### Discovery / Due Diligence
+### Customer Discovery
 1. Given existing product / tech stack, what the catalyst for investigating other options?
     * What has drawn you to Vercel?
     * What has drawn you to Next.js?

+2. What long term goals do you have for your product / company?

+3. What's biggest pain points facing your engineering team?

+### Technical Discovery
-2. What does your deployment process look like?
+1. What does your deployment process look like?
     * CI/CD
       * Lower Environments
+    * Server Rendering
     * Infrastructure
       * Cache
       * Scaling
+      * Observability

-3. What does your development process look like?
+2. What does your development process look like?
    * Pull Requests?
    * Product / Design Feedback?
    * Integrations?